About Netwerk Aalst

 In 2001, the Flemish Community officially recognised Netwerk Galerij as a centre for visual arts and Netwerk as a fully-fledged (performing) arts centre.
 The new premises – the empty textile factory on the right bank of the Dender – and a restructuring of the organisation resulted in Netwerk’s official recognition as a visual arts centre in 2005.
 Netwerk/Centre for Contemporary Art developed into a leading house for visual arts.
 Societal engagement and fair remuneration were already points of concern for Netwerk at the time.

 In 2017, Netwerk initiated a process of transition that would result in a new programme structure and internal organisation.
-Netwerk, from then on Netwerk Aalst, placed a renewed focus on the needs of the surrounding area.
-Its focus on visual arts was supplemented by the addition of a film house and accommodations for third party use.
-This resulted in three pillars: Kunsthal, Film and Factory.
-Netwerk Kunsthal invests heavily in the development of new work.
+Netwerk, from then on Netwerk Aalst, placed a renewed focus on participation and social relevance.
+Its focus on visual arts was supplemented by the addition of a film house and accommodations for third party use, resulting in the working groep Fabriek.
 Netwerk Film ensures high accessibility with both mainstream and arthouse offerings.
-Netwerk Fabriek returns to our roots as an open house where everyone is welcome.
-Collaboration across the three pillars effectively erases the boundaries between them, giving rise to one multidisciplinary house.
+The working group Fabriek returns to our roots as an open house where everyone is welcome.
+Film and Fabriek enrich Netwerk Aalst to grow into a multidisciplinary house.
+Netwerk Aalst is a house where artists and citizens are placed centrally.